Remote work: Cost reduction

 Remote work can reduce costs for organizations, including the cost of office space and related expenses such as parking, computer equipment, furniture, office supplies, lighting and heating, ventilation, and air conditioning.
 Certain employee expenses, such as office expenses, can be shifted to the remote worker, although this is the subject of lawsuits.

 Remote work also reduces costs for the worker such as costs of travel/commuting and clothing.
 It also allows for the possibility of living in a cheaper area than that of the office.

 Environmental benefits

 Remote work can reduce traffic congestion and air pollution, with fewer cars on the roads.

 Most studies find that remote work overall results in a decrease in energy use due to less time spent on energy-intensive personal transportation, cleaner air, and a reduction of electricity usage due to a lower office space footprint.

 During the COVID-19 lockdowns, the increase in remote work led to a decrease in global CO_{2} emissions.
 Partially due to the decrease in car commuting, carbon emissions dropped by 5.4%; however, emissions immediately increased to the same rate in the following year.

 The increase in remote work had also led to people moving out of cities and into larger homes which catered for home office space.

+Fewer disruptions and distractions

+Empirical studies find fewer in-office interruptions as a mechanism for productivity gains in remote or hybrid arrangements, particularly for knowledge-based work and concentration-heavy tasks.
+These include ambient noise such as background chatter and noise from machinery, and forced disruptions such as meetings and check-ins that an on-site employee would not have control over.
+Remote work gives employees flexibility and control over their environment in regard to distractions.

+A 2024 study published by the Journal of Business and Psychology found that there was a positive effect on daily job performance when working remotely, mediated by higher concentration and greater work engagement.
+A 2025 study published by Computers in Human Behavior found that working from home increased job concentration; in particular, among those with stable personality traits, the negative effects of increased social isolation were buffered.

+A 2023 study at the Eindhoven University of Technology found that employees working from home in a quiet workspace lead to better concentration and efficiency, as well as lower stress levels.